solmazsm/VecLSTM/README.md

 # VecLSTM
 <p>This folder contains all the necessary implementations required to replicate the studies presented at <a href="https://www.computer.org/digital-library/journals/bd/cfp-ieee-transactions-on-big-data" target="_blank"><em>IEEE Transactions on Big Data, 2025</em></a>.

+# Datasets

-# Dataset
+# GeoLife Dataset
-The GeoLife dataset, encompassing GPS trajectories from 182 users over three years, offers a comprehensive view of outdoor activities.
-We utilized the Geolife GPS trajectory dataset, containing 1,467,652 samples with 7 distinct labels.
-The neural network architecture, designed for this dataset, incorporated LSTM layers followed by a Dense layer, boasting a total of 71,357 trainable parameters.
+The GeoLife dataset contains GPS trajectories collected from 182 users over a span of three years.
+It provides a comprehensive view of outdoor activities, consisting of 1,467,652 samples with 7 distinct labels.
+The dataset is ideal for trajectory modeling, and the neural network architecture designed for this dataset incorporates LSTM layers followed by a Dense layer, with a total of 71,357 trainable parameters.

+# HighD Dataset
-Additionally, we leverage the HighD dataset, a large-scale, drone-captured vehicle trajectory dataset from German highways.
-It includes 110,000 vehicle trajectories over 16,500 tracks, recorded at 25 Hz with high accuracy.
-Each trajectory contains data on position, velocity, acceleration, and lane changes, making it ideal for modeling multi-agent interactions and trajectory predictions.
-This dataset provides valuable insights into complex spatial-temporal dependencies, which are critical for advancing our models.
+The HighD dataset is a large-scale, drone-captured vehicle trajectory dataset gathered from German highways.
+It includes 110,000 vehicle trajectories across 16,500 tracks, recorded at 25 Hz with high accuracy.
+Each trajectory contains data on position, velocity, acceleration, and lane changes, making it highly suitable for modeling multi-agent interactions and trajectory predictions.
+This dataset is invaluable for understanding complex spatial-temporal dependencies, essential for advancing models in dynamic environments.

 <h3>Download Datasets</h3>
     <ul>